sandersn/manual/Assignability.md

 ## Basics

-Assignability is, essentially, the function that determines whether one variable can be assigned to another.
+Assignability is the function that determines whether one variable can be assigned to another.
 It happens when the compiler checks assignments and function calls, but also return statements.
 For
 example: